Creel90/DeLorean/homework-5/readme.md

 List any websites that you might reference to influence your styling choices.
 List any colors used and what they were used for.

 ### Members & Responsibilities (Scrum Master)
-Cammie Reel- President- "Submit assignments, write Project Summary section"
+Cammie Reel- President/Architect- "Submit assignments, write Project Summary section"/"Write Core Webpages section"

 Olusola Abolade- Scrum Master- "Write Members & Responsibilities section"

 Zachary Stepp- Analyst- "Write Key Takeaways section"

 Yonni Baruch- Designer- "Write Design Choices section"

- Still UnKnown -Architect – "Write Core Webpages section"